-Day 1: Bangkok

-You will be met at Bangkok airport in the arrivals hall by your Local Guide or National Escort from Wendy Wu Tours.
+DETAILED ITINERARY Day 1: Bangkok Meals: D You will be met at Bangkok airport in the arrivals hall by your Local Guide or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel and check-in to your room.
+There is no sightseeing today. approximately 1 hour to your hotel and check-in to your room.
 There is no sightseeing today.
 Meeting point at the airport is located at Exit B Gate no.6.
+Your National Escort/ Local Guide will welcome no.6.
 Your National Escort/ Local Guide will welcome you there holding a signboard.

-Bangkok - Bangkok has been Thailand's dominant city since the 18th century.
+Destination Information Bangkok - Bangkok has been Thailand's dominant city since the 18th century.
 It was established as the capital after the former capital Ayutthaya was attacked by the Burmese and burned down.
 The emerging city, which was protected by a wall, was occupied by a large number of stilt and floating houses built to adapt to common seasonal flooding.
 Up until the Vietnam War, Bangkok was still largely undeveloped until it became a popular place of rest and relaxation for the American soldiers, which resulted in a boom of nightclubs, massage parlours and bars.
 However, in the 80's and 90's, Bangkok underwent rapid modernisation and exploded into the metropolis it is today; a city that is lined with skyscrapers and is full of life.
 Bangkok's dazzling neon signs, charming architecture, spicy Thai cuisine and colourful markets make for an exciting first few days of our tour.

-Day 2: Bangkok

-Enjoy a sightseeing tour of the city today.
+Day 2: Bangkok Meals: B, L, D Enjoy a sightseeing tour of the city today.
 Tour the Grand Palace, Wat Pho and Chinatown before taking a cruise down Chao Phraya River on a longboat to Pak Khlong Talaat Flower Market, whilst enjoying an alternative view of the city.
 Sightseeing involves around 5 hours on foot today and involves hopping on and off the boats, often on unsteady and sometimes slippery surfaces, without handrails or assistance.
 This evening, have a delicious Thai meal for dinner and enjoy a performance of traditional Thai dancing.

 Wat Pho - One of Bangkok's largest temples.
 Experience the monk's chant as you explore the grounds of Wat Pho, which is over eight hectares.
 The largest reclining Buddha and the largest collection of Buddha images in Thailand are housed here.
 Grand Palace - The Grand Palace is the city's most famous landmark.
 Built in 1782, for 150 years it was the home to the Thai King, the royal court and administrate seat of government.
 Within the Palace are several impressive buildings, including the Temple of the Emerald Buddha.
 Pak Khlong Talaat Flower Market - The biggest wholesale and retail fresh flower market in Bangkok.
 Chinatown - Teeming with market stalls and side street restaurants, Chinatown is a not to be missed experience in Bangkok.

-Day 3: Bangkok - Chiang Mai

-Explore the Maeklong Railway Market, a market that makes it home right on the tracks.
+Day 3: Bangkok- Chiang Mai Meals: B, L, D Explore the Maeklong Railway Market, a market that makes it home right on the tracks.
 Drive to Damnoen Saduak Floating Market where you will travel by a motorised or paddle wooden boats through the canals.
 Return to Bangkok ahead of this evening's 1-hour flight to Chiang Mai.

-The above information is correct for 2023 onwards.
-If planning to travel in 2022, please note that the Bangkok-Chiang Mai journey is made by overnight train.